-Current students had no issues with registration and onboarding but lacked awareness of available scholarships and mobility programs.
+Information about the PSP regulations is reasonably comprehensive.

-The PSP regulations provide detailed information on many aspects.
-While student mobility is acknowledged, there is no evidence to suggest that it is actively encouraged.
-The chronic lack of participation of home students in the Erasmus+ program is recognized.
-However, the information provided to new students as part of their onboarding process is somewhat limited in its effectiveness.
+Although student mobility is acknowledged, there is no evidence that home student participation is encouraged.
+PSP students' chronic lack of participation in the Erasmus+ program is acknowledged.

+The information provided to new students as part of their onboarding is of limited effectiveness.

-The Study Guide for the PSP and its Regulations for Studies, Internships, Mobility, and Project Work are comprehensive and fully adhere to the requirements set forth by the HAHE.
-The PSP is in full compliance with Principle 4.
+The Study Guide and the PSP Study Regulations are informative and fully compliant with HAHE's requirements when taken together.

-Principle 4: Student admission, progression, recognition of postgraduate studies and certification
+Principle 4: Student admission, progression, recognition

+of postgraduate studies and certification

 Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant